Newsletter

 Israeli President Isaac Herzog told Leo earlier this month that Tehran poses a threat not only to the Jewish state, but to religious communities throughout the region.

-Herzog during the call stressed the continuing danger posed by the Islamic regime’s missile program and its network of terror proxies across the Middle East.
+During the call, Herzog stressed the continuing danger posed by the Islamic regime’s missile program and its network of terror proxies across the Middle East.
 He also pointed to recent Iranian missile strikes targeting Jerusalem “that fell in the area of sites holy to Christians, Muslims and Jews,” according to a readout.

 The Israeli head of state added that the Iranian people themselves “deserve a better future,” free from a “violent and dangerous” regime.